How to promote a startup underwear brand?

 Simple funnel Boosts CVR Ad to focused landing page to bundle CTA

 I once relaunched a soft modal trunk line.
 We led with “No-roll waistband.
 Stays cool all day.”
 We added a 30-day comfort swap.
 UGC try-ons carried the message.
-CAC dropped 32% in two weeks.
+CAC dropped 32% in two weeks3.

 Best Ad Marketing Strategies For the Underwear Industry?